krishnadurai/kubeflow-auth-prototype/overlays/README.md

 - `cluster` has these following values to be set
   - *name* to an appropriate name for your Kubernetes cluster
-  - *redirect_uri, client_secret and issuer* need to be set as the same as mentioned in dex configMap.
+  - *redirect_uri, client_secret and issuer* need to be set as the same as mentioned in dex configMap staticClients.
   - *k8s_master_uri* needs to be set to the Kubernetes API server URI.
   - *k8s_ca_pem* needs to be populated with the Kubernetes CA cert file contents obtained by
   `kubectl config view --raw -o json | jq -r '.clusters[0].cluster."certificate-authority-data"' | tr -d '"' | base64 --decode`